nycmeshnet/nycmesh.net/content/faq/index.md

 ## <a name="covered"></a>How can I tell if I’m in the coverage zone for NYC Mesh?

-Connecting to the Internet with NYC Mesh requires a direct line of sight to an existing node.
+Connecting to the Internet with NYC Mesh requires a direct line-of-sight to an existing supernode or hub node.
 Look at our [map](/map) to see if you’re either:

-*   within the coverage zone of a supernode, or
+*   within range of a supernode or hub node
-*   within two miles of an active node, or
-*   close to a LinkNYC kiosk.
-You will need to see the kiosk from your window or rooftop to connect to it. close to another public Wi-Fi access point (park, cafe, bar etc.).
+*   close to a LinkNYC kiosk

 If any of the above are true, there is a good chance you will be able to connect to NYC Mesh.
 Fill out the [join form](/join) and we will assess your location.
 If we need more information, we may ask you to take a picture or panorama from your window or rooftop.